 The parish clerk should then ensure that the requisite steps are taken in respect of this appointment.

 If there are insufficient councillors in the parish council for a quorum, the parish clerk should advise Durham County Council’s Returning Officer that they are inquorate.
 DCC will also advise the clerk as to the steps that will need to be taken in order to fill the vacancies.
-This could nvolve running two further election processes to see if a quorum can be achieved and in exceptional circumstances DCC may (by order) appoint persons to fill all or any of the vacancies until other councillors are elected and take up office.
+This could involve running two further election processes to see if a quorum can be achieved and in exceptional circumstances DCC may (by order) appoint persons to fill all or any of the vacancies until other councillors are elected and take up office.

-Casual Vacancies Arising After Normal Elections
+Casual Vacancies Arising After Normal Elections ie unconnected to vacancies after election

 Casual vacancies which arise after the elections due to disqualification, resignations, deaths etc need to be filled as soon as possible after the vacancy occurs.
 The process is: